marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Security Considerations

-This document expands QUIC's path validation logic to QUIC servers, allowing a QUIC client to request sending of path validation packets on unverified paths.
+This document expands QUIC's path validation logic to QUIC servers, allowing a QUIC client to request the sending of path validation packets on unverified paths.
 A malicious client can direct traffic to a target IP.
 This attack is similar to the IP address spoofing attack that address validation during connection establishment (see {{Section 8.1 of RFC9000}}) is designed to prevent.
-In practice however, IP address spoofing is often additionally mitigated by both the ingress and egress network at the IP layer, which is not possible when using this extension.
+In practice, however, IP address spoofing is often additionally mitigated by ingress and egress filtering at the IP layer.
+This mitigation is not possible when using this extension.
 The server therefore needs to carefully limit the amount of data it sends on unverified paths.

 # IANA Considerations